 We can go one step further, down to the affected

-weather-express service selected, select the Analyze tab in the bottom right corner of the page and then select View PurePaths on the left column.
-Below you can see such a
+weather-express service selected, select the Analyze tab in the bottom-right corner of the page and then select View PurePaths in the left column.
+You can see such a

-Node.js PurePath and its code-level execution tree.
+Node.js PurePath trace and its code-level execution tree below.
 Note that the

 Redis method call leads to an error.
 You can see where this error occurs in the flow of the

-We can also analyze the exception that occurs at this point in the request.
-Just select the Exceptions tab.
+We can also analyze the exception that occurs at this point in the request—select the Exceptions tab.